Brett Terpstra

 Profile

-I’m a writer, podcaster, and software developer with over 25 years of experience in writing, documenting, and marketing software.
-I’ve worked in HTML/CSS, JavaScript (vanilla, jQuery, Angular, React, Vue), C/C++, Ruby, Objective-C, Swift, Python, and more.
-I have extensive experience writing documentation using Markdown with Git version management and publishing pipelines.
+Dynamic writer, podcaster, and software developer with over 25 years of experience in writing, documenting, and marketing software.
+For the past 20 years, I’ve passionately advocated for developer tools, and have effectively served as a Developer Advocate at Oracle for the last four years.
+My diverse programming skills include HTML/CSS, JavaScript (vanilla, jQuery, Angular, React, Vue), C/C++, Ruby, Objective-C, Swift, Python, and more.

 Experience